tc39/proposal-smart-pipelines/readme.md

 // but must terminate with a
 // unary pipeline step.
 ```
-It is an [early error][] for a pipeline head to end with an n-ary pipeline step,
+It is an [early error][] for a pipeline to end with an n-ary pipeline step,
 where n > 1.
 Such a comma expression would almost certainly be an accidental
 mistake by the developer.